Efficient algorithms for collecting the statistics of large-scale IP address data: Introduction

 A hash table is an effective method for collecting the statistics of IP addresses \cite{Sanders2015HS}.
 It uses a hash function to compute a hash codes for an array of buckets with the statistical results.
 The hash function assigns each key to a unique bucket for each IP address.
 Unfortunately, the hash function can generate the same hash code for more than one IP address.
 With the increase in the generation of big data, millions or tens of millions of records have become ubiquitous in network traffic.
 Therefore, this approach could cause several hash collisions, especially for a large number of IP addresses.
 Although many strategies can be employed to avoid collisions, such as linear probing, quadratic probing, and double hashing, they require extra storage space and computation.

 The statistics collection algorithm should be stable, effective, and efficient for large-scale records.
-To overcome the disadvantages of general statistics collection methods, a number of parallel techniques have been developed for large-scale records by optimizing the efficiency and complexity.
-For example, these algorithms have been extended to the corresponding parallel structures for parallel hardware architectures, such as many-core and multi-core platforms \cite{Satish2009SA, Singh2018GPU}.
-However, these parallel statistics collection algorithms are still the parallel computing variants of the original algorithms, and they continue to ignore the importance of the original characteristics of the unsorted records.
+Recent advancements in sorting techniques have concentrated on improving the efficiency and scalability of algorithms for processing large-scale data.To overcome the disadvantages of general statistics collection methods, a number of parallel techniques have been developed for large-scale records by optimizing the efficiency and complexity.
+For example, these algorithms have been extended to the corresponding parallel structures for parallel hardware architectures, such as many-core and multi-core platforms \cite{Alhabboub2024LS}, \cite{Yang2024SORT}, \cite{Satish2009SA},\cite{Singh2018GPU}.

+An IP address consists of a series of numbers separated by periods.
+However, the sorting techniques ignore the importance of the original characteristics of the unsorted IP records.
+Additionally, parallel statistics collection algorithms are simply parallel computing implementations of the original algorithms.
+The uniqueness of the IP addresses is vital for distinguishing between the different devices.
+An IPv4 address is typically represented in four parts.
+Consequently, collecting statistics from large-scale IP address data still face two significant challenges.
+First, the unique structure of unsorted IP records is ignored when large-scale IP address data are collected.
+Second, the extension of the collection task to the corresponding parallel computation paradigm deserves a further investigation into parallel hardware architectures.

 In this paper, we present two efficient algorithms for collecting the statistics of large-scale IP address data.
 We can obtain the frequently occurring IP addresses from the statistics, which can be regarded as a pre-processing step of user behavior analysis in network traffic management.
 Because of the increasing volume and speed of network traffic, it has become expensive and impractical to handle all IP addresses contained the IP packets.
 By taking full advantage of the successive characteristics of memory addresses and the fixed range of each individual part of an IP address, we design two relationship mapping mechanisms between memory blocks and IP addresses for a four-dimensional sparse matrix.
 The sparse matrix stores the number of occurrences of the individual IP addresses, in which the positions of the rows and columns are employed to represent the mapping relationship between the memory blocks and IP addresses.
 Specifically, we construct a two-layer memory block (TLMB) to implement the first mapping mechanism for the IP addresses.
 In addition, we employ a single shared memory block (SSMB) for all IP addresses to implement the other mapping mechanism of the IP addresses.
 The mechanisms of the mapping relationship effectively remove the information about trivial user behaviors that are irrelevant for statistical analysis.
 The proposed methods can be extended to the corresponding parallel versions for specific hardware architectures.
 Extensive experiments on several synthetic datasets show the effectiveness of the proposed method.